andrew-crena/TEND_Importing_Data/README.md

 # -TEND-Practice-Importing-Data
 A markdown file that serves as a guide to importing csv files into your working directory in RStudio.
+Since I am constantly learning new and more effective ways to solve problems, this is a living, breathing repository that gives a good idea of my capabilities in important data.
 I will try my best to explain the reasoning behind my code, thank you for reading!
 Feedback is always appreciated :).